nodeloophole/nodeloophole.github.io/content.md

 <!-- .slide: data-background="#000" data-background-image="img/dark-bg.jpg" data-background-size="100% 100%"-->
 ### Today I want to talk about how to make your Drupal practice more efficient.

+note:
+I don't know that anything I'll cover today will be revolutionary or groundbreaking.
+But I hope I can provide you with information in such a way that it gives you ideas and actions that you can take with you so that your Drupal practice becomes more efficient.

 ---
 # Four Questions